 Before You Apply - Please Read!

 The University of North Florida (UNF) Educator Preparation Institute (EPI) is a rigorous program.
 If accepted, you will embark on an intense ten-month study and practice into what is required to be an effective educator.
 You will leave with the knowledge and skills to lead your own classroom.
 The UNF EPI is consistently recognized by the Florida Department of Education (FLDOE) as achieving the highest hire and retention rate of all EPI programs in the state.
 Our participants work hard for this recognition.
 Carefully consider the amount of time and study required to complete this program before you apply.
 The EPI admits students every Fall.
-The application periods runs February through April of each year for the upcoming Fall start.
+The new application is available each December and admission is ongoing until filled.
 All students will participate in a 2 hour Candidate Day in May and a one-day orientation in July.

 Required UNF EPI Program Hours

 The UNF EPI program requires a total of 300 hours.
 These hours are accomplished through the following activities: Site Based Sessions, Practicum Hours, Reading Competency 2 Course, and outside readings.

 - Applicants must hold a bachelor's degree or higher from a regionally accredited college or university approved by the FLDOE.
 Degrees from institutes outside of the United States must be translated and validated by an agency such as Josef Sinly and Associates (http://www.jsilny.com)